 - Instruct callers to put themselves on mute when they are not speaking.
 This ensures that any noises local to each caller are kept off of the call.
 If the software enables the moderator to mute all callers, then you can also take advantage of that option.

 - Make a distinction to callers between putting themselves on mute and putting the call on hold.
 Some platforms have music on hold, so if a caller chooses that option, well, you’ve just introduced a stream of background music to your presentation...

 7. Ask Attendees to Hold Questions Until the End

 Direct your attendees to hold any questions they may have until the end of the call.
 Allowing for questions during the presentation is a sure way to eat up your time.
 Save questions for the end so that you adequately cover all of the items on your agenda first.

-If the video conferencing software has chat functionality, like Hoot Meetings does, you can also tell your participants that they can submit questions there.
+If the video conferencing software has chat functionality, you can also tell your participants that they can submit questions there.
 Callers can type in their inquiries as they think of them, and you can answer them at the end of the meeting.

 8. Take Pop-Up Issues Offline

 We’ve all been part of conferences where side issues and unexpected questions take over the entire call.
 Monitor any of these pop-up items, and if they threaten to take up minutes of discussion time, take them offline.
 Make note of the issue(s) and politely tell the staff members that you’ll schedule a follow-up call with them to tackle the topic in more detail.